bugulator/Minecraft-Server/README.md

 - Proximity push to talk voice chat is available using the "Simple Voice Chat" mod!
 (Server)
 - VR support plugin

+- Chat reporting / signatures have been disabled (For vanilla players as well!)
+- World border is 5000 blocks in every direction.
+May be updated in the future.

 - Anticheat
 ~~~